 Check out the lines on this bench.
 This is a shot I took of my son a few years ago.
 The lines on the bench all point right toward our main subject.
 I didn’t do it on purpose.
 In fact, if I were retaking the shot, I would step a bit further back and have even more lines in the photo, maybe even some behind him.
 It’s important to practice and see what looks best, especially while you’re learning.
 And when are we ever really done learning?

 The good news is that I still live near that spot and can easily go back and re-shoot if I want.

 If you want to improve your photography, you need to practice!
 The use of leading lines will improve your results.
-Now get out there and practice!
+Now, get out there and practice!
 Look for lines in everything.
 Once you start looking, it’s hard not to see them.
-As always, if you have any questions, please send ‘em my way!
+As always, if you have any questions, please send them my way!
 You can comment here or pop on into the private Veronicajune Photography FB Group HERE.
 We are a friendly, kind, and helpful community of like-minded photographers!

 I would love to know how I can improve this blog for my readers.
 Would you mind taking this short anonymous survey to share your thoughts?